victorBuzdugan/ConsumablesTracker/README.md

 # Extra features
 ## Unit testing
-The app has every feature tested with `pytest`.
+The app has every feature tested with `pytest` including property-testing with `hypothesis`.
 The tests are provided in the repo.
 The target coverage of test is 100%.

 ## Daily tasks
 Some platforms like [pythonanywhere](https://eu.pythonanywhere.com) allow usage of scheduled tasks.